ESMCI/cime/doc/source/users_guide/create-a-case.rst

                          **NOTE**: the namelists generated in ``$CASEROOT/CaseDocs`` should not be edited by the user

-                         they are only there to document model behavior." check_input_data      Script for checking  for various input datasets and moves them into place." pelayout              Script to query and modify the NTASKS, ROOTPE, and NTHRDS for each component model.
+                         they are only there to document model behavior. check_input_data      Script for checking  for various input datasets and moves them into place. pelayout              Script to query and modify the NTASKS, ROOTPE, and NTHRDS for each component model.
 This a convenience script that can be used in place of xmlchange and xmlquery.

    =================     =====================================================================================================